xonq/mycotools/README.md

 This software is a beta release (prokaryote is alpha state) - errors are expected.
 Kindly raise an issue if the error has not been mentioned.
 If you can find the bug, even better!
-The goal is to reach a longterm stable release, though maintaining the software for my use is currently the priority.
+The goal is to reach a longterm stable release with well-annotated PEP8 code, though maintaining the software for my use is currently the priority.

 # PURPOSE
 Bring broadscale comparative genomics to the masses.